rkuma183/wilsonmar.github.io/_posts/2017-02-11-machine-learning.md

 EXAMPLE: In 2016, IBM's Watson software was able to beat the Jeopardy game champion by "learning" from books and encyclopedias.

-In other words, machine learning builds a "model" from example inputs to make data-driven predictions vs. following strictly static program instructions (logic defined by human developers).
+In other words, machine learning builds a "model" from <strong>example</strong> inputs to make data-driven predictions vs. following strictly static program instructions (logic defined by human developers).

 IBM's programmers only created the "algorithms" that enabled the computer to learn.